"Save all your energies and time for breaking the wall your mind has built around you."

 -Nisargadatta

-This Is a Simple Guide to Productivity
+This Is a Simple Guide to Time

 "Stop measuring days by degree of productivity and start experiencing them by degree of presence."